Department of Political Science Guidelines for PhD Students

-- Students register in these courses in the Summer term following completion of the corresponding core courses.
+- Students register in these courses following completion of the corresponding core courses.
 Students taking their first field examination register for PSCI 6900.
 Students taking their second field examination register for PSCI 6905.
 Full-time students are required to complete the comprehensive examinations within 24 months of entering the program.

 - Comprehensive exams must be successfully completed before defending the dissertation proposal.

 - More information pertaining to the field exams can be found below.